olivia-mauger/tutorials/docs/source/classes-basics.rst

 Packages
 ^^^^^^^^

 **Packages** in **Shadow** are a means of organizing groups of classes that serve a similar function or have some commonality that unites them.
 They are created by putting these different classes in folders/directories.
 You have already been exposed to packages, just not explicitly.
 For example, consider the ``shadow:standard`` package.
 It contains essential classes, interfaces, singletons, and exceptions (to be explained in later tutorials) needed for any Shadow program.
 These types do not need to be explicitly imported because the compiler will do so automatically.
-The other built-in Shadow packages are listed below (as described in the Shadow API).
+The other built-in Shadow packages are listed below (as described in the `Shadow API <http://shadow-language.org/reference/>`_).

 * Package ``shadow:io`` contains fundamental types used for input and output, both for the console and for file and path manipulation